 Let’s take a peek at our iron filter for well water reviews and see why these brands deserved the spot.

-- Here are the Best Water Filters For Well Water with Iron
+Best Water Filters For Well Water with Iron

 - Best Overall: AFWFilters AIS10-25SXT AFW Air Injection Iron Filter: An easy to install water filter that uses air injection to remove excess minerals from well water effectively.

 - Best for Whole House: ISpring WGB32BM Whole House Iron Filter for Well Water: A 3 stage water filtration system that removes up to 95% of contaminants from well water, except for iron and Sulphur and can produce 10,000 gallons of water.

 - Best Value: Home Master HMF2SmgCC Whole House 3-Stage Water Filter: An NSF certified 3-stage filtration system that delivers clean water of up to 15GPM and is easy to maintain

 - Best for Iron-Laden Water: Durawater Air Injection Iron Eater Filter: An injection water filter which can remove iron up to 12 ppm, Sulphur, manganese and other impurities from well water

 - Best for Large Households: APEC 3-Stage Whole House Water Filter System with Iron: A low maintenance water filter that effectively removes chlorine, VCOs and sediments from the water.